Updated October 2017

 has a one-piece leather construction here and doesn't suffer this wear.
 All the other models have seams in these areas.
 Regardless of the type of materials and thread used, these are weak points.
 Small amounts of dirt and sand work their way into these seams and act like internal sandpaper on the thread.
 These areas are also prone to scuffing on rock and roots.
 Applying Seam Grip

-, or a similar sealer, to these areas keeps out dirt and sand, increases scuff resistance, and has the added benefit of keeping water out.
-If you plan to abuse your footwear by surfing scree slopes or traversing rocky areas, applying a seam sealer to every visible thread on the upper is a very good idea.
+, or a similar sealer, to these regions, keeps out dirt and sand, increases scuff resistance and has the added benefit of keeping water out.
+If you plan to abuse your footwear by surfing scree slopes or traversing rocky areas, applying a seam sealer to every visible thread on the upper is an excellent idea.